TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/ciscowirelessgateway/_index.md

 alias: [/gateways/ciscowirelessgateway]
 ---

-This page guides you to connecting the Cisco Wireless Gateway for LoRaWAN to {{% tts %}}.
+This page guides you to connecting the Cisco Wireless Gateway for LoRaWAN® to {{% tts %}}.

 <!--more-->